ARIZONA Chapter 7 Bankruptcy ATTORNEYS

 THE BANKRUPTCY MEANS TEST IN ARIZONA

 A bankruptcy applicant in Arizona must first complete a means test.
-This is a part of the process to determine if you are even are eligible for filing bankruptcy.
+This is a part of the process to determine if you are even are eligible for filing Chapter 7 or Chapter 13.
 An attorney can help you with this test that will determine whether or not you qualify for relief under Arizona Chapter 7 bankruptcy protection.
 Basically the test shows if the debtor’s income exceeds a predetermined threshold.

 This filing is for municipalities: cites, towns, counties, school districts, villages, or municipal utilities.
 Chapter 9 bankruptcy is basically a reorganization of debt.

 Usually, a debtor in a Chapter 11 is a commercial enterprise.
 Filing Chapter 11 is also referred to as reorganizing debt.
 Thus, when the debtor wishes to continue operating a business, reorganizing debt allows them to repay creditors through an approved plan.
 After providing a disclosure statement, a plan of reorganization is created, and if approved by the creditors, is used to repay of portion of debts.
 The repayment plan can also include other operations including asset recovery, or termination of contract.
 A Chapter 11 process includes debt reorganizing and debt consolidation.

 The Chapter 12 bankruptcy process provides debt relief and protection to fishermen and family farmers with stable income.
 A plan is proposed by the debtor to repay debts over a period of time.
 Usually, the repayment is under three years.
 A trustee is involved in a Chapter 12 bankruptcy.
 The trustee distributes payments to creditors per an agreed plan.
 A farmer or fisherman can keep operating a business while executing the Chapter 12 payment plan schedule.